theodoreaallen/theodoreaallen/README.md

-- 👋 Hi, I’m @theodoreaallen
+- 👋 <b>Hi, I’m Theodore Allen.</b>

-- 👀 I’m interested in learning more about programming & developing, specifically Python.
+- 👀 <b>I’m interested in learning more about programming, starting with Python.</b>

-- 🌱 I’m currently learning Python via Udemy's 2021 Complete Python Bootcamp From Zero To Hero In Python.
-All lessons will be uploaded onto my GitHub.
+- 🌱 <b>I’m currently learning Python via Jose Portilla's Udemy Zero To Hero Bootcamp In Python.
+I am also working my way through Automate The Boring Stuff With Python by Al Sweigart.</b>

-- 💞️ I’m looking to collaborate on basic/beginner projects and challenges.
+- 💞️ <b>I’m looking to collaborate on basic/beginner projects and challenges.</b>

-- 📫 How to reach me - on here, or instagram @theodoreaallen
+- 📫 <b>How to reach me - on here, or instagram @theodoreaallen.</b>

 <!---
 theodoreaallen/theodoreaallen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.